indexed-xyz/docs/docs/examples/benthos_local_hasura.md

 ## Set Up a Benthos Pipeline

 You don't need to install anything to get this example working (besides docker-compose), but you should learn to love the blob.
-Check out the docs and make friends with him here [here](https://www.benthos.dev/docs/guides/about).
+Check out the docs and make friends with him [here](https://www.benthos.dev/docs/guides/about).
 You must _not_ laugh at the blob, you may hurt its feelings.

 The configuration lives in this example directory in `benthos.yaml` and can be tweaked to your needs, it includes the following steps: